mozilla-l10n/documentation/tools/mercurial/creating_mercurial_patch.md

 $ hg import ~/Desktop/bug123456.patch
 ```

 The patch has been imported and committed.
+If you get an error while applying the patch, check if the editor you’re using hasn’t modified other lines of the patch, for example removing trailing whitespaces.
+In that case, using `nano` to edit the patch is probably your faster option.

 Now you’re ready to push to the remote repository

 ```BASH
 $ hg push